Amadeo0312/Automated-Mandible-Segmentation/README.md

- ### 2D UNet
+ ### UNet-R

-Follow these steps to set up and run the 2D UNet project:
+Follow these steps to set up and run the UNet-R project:

 1. **Install the requirements**
    Use the command below to install the necessary libraries from the requirements file: